acidlabsStudios/EmployeeHandbook/moonlighting.md

 # Can I do something else and work here?

-Moonlighting somewhere else means working other professional, paid jobs outside of your work at acidlabs Studios.
+Moonlighting somewhere else means working other professional, paid jobs outside of your work at acidlabs.
 It’s not a black and white topic.
 There are one-time gigs, other pursuits, or opportunities that help you grow and make life interesting.
 We want to support that.
-But we want to make sure professional endeavours outside of acidlabs Studios don’t create conflicts of interest or affect your time, dedication, or performance at acidlabs Studios.
+But we want to make sure professional endeavours outside of acidlabs don’t create conflicts of interest or affect your time, dedication, or performance at acidlabs.
 So it’s a balance.

 With that in mind, here are some examples of what we’d consider OK and what we would consider a conflict of interest and not OK: